2303487/Breakout/README.md

 ## Suggested fixes

-* Fix the compiler issues in the code
+* Fix the compiler issues in the code, Done

 ## Suggested tasks

+If Time Implement these
 * Implement mouse input for pad
 * Improved VFX (ball trail, paddle hit response, brick particle destruction)
 * Better UI (progress bar rather than timer for countdown).